-Most of us have at some point viewed fitness through a binary lens.
-In other words, we’ve probably found ourselves labeling things as being one of two extremes on a spectrum, such as “good” versus “bad,” or “healthy” versus “unhealthy,” while ignoring everything in the middle.
-In fact, we’ve probably viewed a lot of things like this.
-It’s just human nature.
+Most of us have at some point viewed diet and training through a binary lens.
+In other words, we’ve probably labeled things as being one of two extremes on a spectrum, such as “good” versus “bad,” or “healthy” versus “unhealthy,” while ignoring everything in the middle.
+In fact, we’ve probably viewed a lot of things like this, as it’s just human nature.

 The topic of nutrition in particular seems to be fertile ground for this type of thinking.
 For example, how many online debates over the validity of calories-in, calories-out have you witnessed?
 What about clean eating versus flexible dieting?
 If you’ve hung around fitness and nutrition content long enough, you’ve probably heard quite a few.

 On one side, there are staunch calories-in, calories-out advocates who claim that only calories matter and that the composition of the diet is irrelevant.
-In other words, as long as you’re in a calorie deficit, you can eat nothing but Ben and Jerry’s and still lose weight.
+In other words, as long as you’re in a calorie deficit and drink a few protein shakes, you can eat little more than Ben and Jerry’s and still lose weight.

 On the flip side, there are the proponents of diet quality, who claim that calories don’t matter as long as you choose healthy foods.
-In other words, as long as it’s “clean” food, you can eat as much of it as you want.
+So as long as a food has earned the “clean” stamp of approval, you can eat as much of it as you want.

 They’re both right.